daniCh8/road-segmentation-eth-cil-2020/README.md

 - `loss` controls which loss function will be used to train the single networks.
 Available loss functions are [dice loss](https://arxiv.org/abs/1911.02855) and [binary_cross_entropy](https://en.wikipedia.org/wiki/Cross_entropy).
 - `net_types` sets which nets will be used in the network.
 It must be a subset of: `['u_xception', 'ures_xception', 'uspp_xception', 'deepuresnet', 'u_resnet50v2',  'ures_resnet50v2', 'uspp_resnet50v2', 'dunet']`.
-- `additional_epochs` sets the number of epochs that the network will train on the additional Google Maps API data.
+- `additional_epochs` sets the number of epochs that each network will train on the additional Google Maps API data.
-- `competition_epochs` sets the number of epochs that the network will train on the competition data.
+- `competition_epochs` sets the number of epochs that each network will train on the competition data.
 - `learning_rate_additional_data` sets the learning rate that will be used during the training on the additional Google Maps API data.
 - `learning_rate_competition_data` sets the learning rate that will be used during the training on the competition data.
 - `treshold` sets the treshold that will be used to compute the final submission on 16*16 batches.
 - `data_paths` controls the paths where to find the training data.
 - `model_id` saves the id of the network, so that every run will be saved in a different path.
 - `submission_path` controls where the submission file will be stored.
+- `csv_path` controls where the submission file of each single net will be stored.
 - `checkpoint_root` controls where the single networks weight checkpoint files will be stored.
 - `predictions_path` controls where the single model predictions to be averaged will be stored.
 - `final_predictions_path` controls where the final ensemble model predictions.